 “I can hire writers”

 This is actually not a really bad idea if you have a well structured plan, money making model for your blog.
 If not, you’re only gonna end up losing more money.
+Right now I’ve hired a freelance writer who writes most articles for me, but I’m paying almost half of what I earn from my blog right now for their service.
+I’m not a full time blogger and I’ve got a day job so I can afford it.
+If you’re somebody like me you can also hire freelance writers to delegate some work.

-Unless you have friends who’ll work with you for free (at least until your blog grows big) it’s not wise to start off hiring writers without an income model.
+But if you don’t have any other income stream, unless you have friends who’ll work with you for free (at least until your blog grows big) it’s not wise to start off hiring writers without an income model.

 “I don’t have to learn anything new”

 This is probably the biggest thing people are wrong about.
 Writing about the anime you love is not all you do.
-You have to learn Search Engine Optimization, Email marketing, digital promotion strategies, affiliate marketing, keyword analysis, learn to use analytical tools, etc.
+You have to learn Search Engine Optimization, Email marketing, digital promotion strategies, affiliate marketing, keyword research, learn to use analytical tools, etc.

 If you’re expecting to only write and not care about anything else, you’re better off writing for somebody else.
 This is a much better option as you are sure to get paid a definite amount.